 The history of kickboxing is a complex one.
-Karate practitioners disagreed with “unrealistic” combat systems.
-They branched out to play by their own rules.
-So came full-contact karate, which brought together a mishmash of diverse fighting styles.
+Karate players didn’t like its with “unrealistic” combat systems.
+And so, they branched out to play by their own rules.
+Full-contact karate came as a result, bringing together a mix of diverse fighting styles.
 The sanctioning body at the time unified these styles with a standard set of rules.
-This is how the Professional Karate Association brought the beginning of American Kickboxing.
+This is how the Professional Karate Association brought the start of American Kickboxing.

 World Association of Kickboxing Organizations

 Until recently, there was no governing body for kickboxing.
 It was only in July of 2021 that things changed.
-The International Olympics Committee (IOC) recognized the World Association of Kickboxing Organizations, officially naming it the world governing body of the sport.
+The International Olympics Committee (IOC) recognized the World Association of Kickboxing Organizations.
+This officially names WAKO the world governing body of the sport.

 Today, it is the only professional kickboxing organization recognized by the IOC and the Global Association of Sports Federations.
 WAKO has 126 affiliated nations worldwide.
-In 95 of them, the affiliation is officially acknowledged by their respective sports councils.
-WAKO originated in Europe and currently covers seven kickboxing styles.
-Four of these are on tatami, and three are in the ring.
+In 95 of them, the link is officially acknowledged by their sports councils.
+WAKO came from Europe and currently covers seven kickboxing styles.
+Four of these are on tatami, while three are in the ring.